ArmstrongMax/Emphasoft-test-task/README.md

 <h2>Test task for  IT company Emphasoft</h2>
 <p>Task definition:</p>
-<p>SPA with adaptive layout, with user authorization and validation.</p>
+<p>SPA with adaptive layout, user authorization and validation.</p>
 <p>Features:</p>
 <ul>
 <li>1.
 Displaying a list of users with filtering by username and sorting by ID</li>